Coptic Orthodox Christmas – 7 January

-An estimated 10–15 per cent of Egypt’s population are Christian, and the vast majority practise Coptic Orthodox Christianity.
+An estimated 10 to 15 per cent of Egypt’s population are Christian, and the vast majority practise Coptic Orthodox Christianity.
 While it's still a celebration of the birth of Jesus Christ, Coptic Christmas follows the Julian calendar instead of the Gregorian calendar that places Christmas in December.
 It's preceded by an epic 43-day fast, meaning people are primed for a feast.

 Abu Simbel is one of the premier antiquities in all of Egypt, and twice a year (this festival is also held on 22 October) you can see the sun god statues of the inner sanctuary, normally shrouded in darkness, illuminated by a beam of sunlight.
 Locals celebrate with traditional Nubian dance, street food (save stomach space for some fresh koshari) and live music outside the temple.

 Like Coptic Christmas, Coptic Easter is preceded by a long fast – in this case a 55-day one.
-As a result, a vigil on Coptic Easter eve ends with incredible feast that continues into the next day.
+As a result, a vigil on Coptic Easter Eve ends with an incredible feast that continues into the next day.

 The day after Coptic Easter, Christians and non-Christians alike take to Egypt’s parks and gardens to celebrate the beginning of spring on the national public holiday Sham Ennessim.